Jonas-Bellemans/Projects/index.md

 # Projects

-### Van den Braembussche: web visualizations
+## Van den Braembussche: web visualizations
 This is my most recent project (as time of writing this: 11/10/2020). <br/>

-#### Background
+### Background
-This company delivers concrete at construction sites (up to 50/day).
+This company delivers concrete at construction sites (up to 50 construction sites/day).

 The main problem is that scheduling still happens the "oldskool" way.
+1 guy plans everything out the day before.
+The next day the schedule completely changes and alot of "à la minute" decisions need to be made. <br/>

+Our solution proposes an local webapplication (running on their server) which gives a clear visualisation of the construction sites.
+This allows to customer the mad better estimates of the spread of the constructions sites, the number of drivers they load to supply the construction sites, ...

+### Screenshots